Fall Protection Training

 Guardrail System: Placed around a hazard, such as a roof opening, for example, to protect workers from falls.

 Positioning System: Allows workers to work with both hands-free on a vertical surface and stops a fall within 2 feet of contact.

 Suspension System: Allows workers to work hands-free, but should also be used with a primary fall arrest system.

 Each of these systems can serve as a vital component of a roofing company’s fall protection program.

 Hire Sound Counsel to Avoid Violations

 If you are operating a roofing business but do not understand OSHA’s fall protection requirements, you should consider hiring a knowledgeable roofing lawyer.
-The lawyers of Trent Cotney, P.A. have a deep understanding of what is required of employers such as fall protection training to reduce falls on your jobsite, the proper fall protection equipment, and how to defend you in the event an injury or death occurs on your jobsite.
+The lawyers of Cotney Construction Law have a deep understanding of what is required of employers such as fall protection training to reduce falls on your jobsite, the proper fall protection equipment, and how to defend you in the event an injury or death occurs on your jobsite.

 If you would like to speak with one of our roofing attorneys, please contact us at 813.579.3278, or submit our contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.